Chocolate-Coated Words: 10 Famous Hersey Slogans

 Source: Hershey

-During the Great Depression of the 1930s, Mr. Goodbar ingeniously marketed its peanut-filled candy bar as a "Tasty Lunch" for just two cents.
+During the Great Depression, Mr. Goodbar marketed its chocolate-covered peanut bar as a "Tasty Lunch," pricing it at two cents.

 INDESCRIBABLY DELICIOUS